 Preparing Steam publishing

-- Creation of Steamworks account
+• Creation of a Steamworks account

-- Paying a $100 Valve publication fee
+• Paying a $100 Valve publication fee

-- Validation of store page by Valve
+• Validation of store page by Valve

-- Validation of game build, trailer, and planned release date by Valve
+• Validation of game build, trailer, and planned release date by Valve

-- Publication of the game by the developer or the editor
+• Publication of the game by the developer or the editor

 Marketing and wishlist

-Indeed, a game with many wishlists, and a strong (in terms of copies sold) start, will be highlighted by Steam, and will be even more sold.
+Indeed, a game with many wishlists, and a strong (in terms of copies sold) start, will be highlighted by Steam and will be even more sold.

-How to communicate about your game ?
+How to communicate about your game?

-Where should you communicate about your game ?
+Where should you communicate about your game?

 Conditions around Steam publishing

-Getting your revenues on your bank account
+Getting your revenues in your bank account

 Payment are done when you reach $100, 30 days after the end of the month that reached that money.
 You can also raise the minimum amount to optimize bank costs.